ming08108/EtherPool/README.md

 # EtherPool

-This is the pool source that runs the weipool backend share processing / payments
+This is the pool source that runs the weipool backend share processing / payments.
+If you also need a frontend see https://github.com/ming08108/EtherPool-Frontend.

 # Requirements
 1. Redis